Amy-Jill Levine: Public engagement

 Levine lectures internationally on the Bible, Christian–Jewish relations, and questions of religion, gender, and sexuality.
 She has held leadership roles in the Society of Biblical Literature, the Catholic Biblical Association, and the Association for Jewish Studies.
-She is a member of Congregation Sherith Israel in Nashville, an Orthodox synagogue, and has described herself as an "unorthodox" Orthodox member.
+In July of 2026, she was elected president of the Catholic Biblical Association of America.She is a member of Congregation Sherith Israel in Nashville, an Orthodox synagogue, and has described herself as an "unorthodox" Orthodox member.

 Honors and recognition

 Levine was elected to the American Academy of Arts and Sciences in 2021.
 She received the inaugural Seelisberg Prize in 2022 for contributions to Jewish–Christian relations and the Council of Christians and Jews Bridge Award in 2022.
 She received the Hubert Walter Award for Reconciliation and Interfaith Cooperation in 2023 from the Archbishop of Canterbury.
 She was elected to Academia Europaea in 2024.
 The American Academy of Arts and Sciences lists her among members in the Section for Philosophy and Religious Studies elected in 2021.

+She has received honorary doctorates from Franklin College, Christian Theological Seminary, Drury University, the University of Richmond, the Episcopal Theological Seminary of the Southwest, and the University of South Carolina-Upstate.

+During the same 2026 meeting at which she was elected president, the Catholic Biblical Association presented her with a festschrift entitled, Disruptive Readings: Essays Honoring the Work and Wisdom of Amy-Jill Levine.